ClinicalSim.ai

 • On-demand availability fills the gap between limited human SP sessions

-It also points to what's next: explicit difficulty modes, more patient personas, stronger post-session debriefs.
+It also points to what's next, including explicit difficulty modes, more patient personas, and stronger post-session debriefs.

 The Bottom Line

-Medical students aren't looking for AI patients that perfectly replicate humans.
-They want reliable, transparent, controllable tools that let them practice high-stakes conversations without the logistical headaches.
+Medical students want reliable, transparent, controllable tools that let them practice high-stakes conversations without the logistical headaches.
+Perfect human replication is less important than consistent educational value.

 Based on: Gao, Z., et al. (2026).
 "It Talks Like a Patient, But Feels Different": Co-Designing AI Standardized Patients with Medical Learners.
 CHI 2026, Barcelona, Spain.